SmartTee-hub/LITA_Class_Documentation/README.md

   2. For Data Analysis
   3. Financial Modeling
   4. For Data Management
-  5. for Data visualization
+  5. for Data visualization.

 - SQL - Structured Query Language SQL is a powerful language for managing and manipulating relational databases.
-Here are some of its key uses:
+Here are some of its key uses: [Download here](https://www.microsoft.com/en-us/sql-server/sql-server)
    1. Data Retrieval
    2. Data Manipulation
    3. Data Definition
-   4. Data Control
+   4. Data Control.

 - Github is a popular platform for software development and collaboration and is also for portfolio Building.
-Here are some of its key uses:
+Here are some of its key uses:[Github website here](https://github.com/)
   1. Version Control
   2. Collaboration
   3. Project Management
   4. Open Source Development
-  5. Learning and Experimentation
+  5. Learning and Experimentation.

-- Power BI - is a powerful Business Intelligence tool used for:
+- Power BI - is a powerful Business Intelligence tool used for:  [Download here](https://powerbi.microsoft.com/en-us/desktop/)
   1. Data Integration
   2. Data Transformation
   3. Data Modeling
   4. Data Visualization
   5. Data Analysis
-  6. Data Storytelling
+  6. Data Storytelling.

   ### Data Cleaning and preparations
   ```